Louis Shores: Career

 Shores left Fisk to start a new library program at Peabody in 1933.
 His work at Peabody, shaping and developing the library program, was interrupted by World War II.
-Shores was a supporter of the US's entrance into the war and joined the Army himself in 1943, at the age of 39.
+Shores joined the Army in 1943, at the age of 39.
+He served in the Army Airways Communications System (AACS), responsible for global air traffic control, communications, navigation aids, and weather services supporting long-range transport and supply missions.
 His duties to the US Army kept him absent from Peabody until 1946, at which point disagreements about salary and work load caused the end of his association with the college.

 In 1946 Shores accepted two positions: to be the first Dean of the Library School at Florida State University and an editorial advisor for the encyclopedia company, P.F.
 Collier & Son.
 He would maintain these two jobs for the rest of his career.

 Shores contributed one of the most-used reference books of his time, Basic Reference Books.
 First released in 1939, the only thing that prevented it from becoming a true milestone in his life and the history of library science was his lackluster updating of the text.
 The last edition was completed in 1954 with the updated title, Basic Reference Sources.

 Shores and Wayne Shirley were instrumental in founding the Library History Round Table of the American Library Association in 1947.
 In 1961 Shores founded the Library History Seminars.
+Shores' essay, "The Importance of Library History" outlined the reasons it is foundational to the education of librarians.

-One of the highlights of Shore's career was the American Library Association accreditation of his Library School at FSU in 1953.
+One of the highlights of Shores' career was the American Library Association accreditation of his Library School at FSU in 1953.
+Shores received the Beta Phi Mu Award for distinguished service to library education in 1967.

 In 1967 Shores was forced to retire due to health issues.
 He continued to take on as much work as he could, as an editor and speaker, when his health allowed.
 Shores wrote more books in this period of his life than any other: seven post-retirement to his five previously.
 Upon his retirement, FSU gave Shores the honor of dean emeritus until his death in 1981.
 The school also honored him by naming a building after him in 1981, the Louis Shores Building, which houses the library school to this day.

+The American Library Association, Reference and User Services Association gives the Louis Shores Award annually for excellence in book and media reviewing.